kylemclean/capstone-projects-portal/README.md

 Vite is used as the build tool and development server.

 The backend, written in Python, uses Django and Django REST framework.
-It stores data in a PostgreSQL database.
-Pipenv is used for dependency management.
+It stores data in a PostgreSQL database. uv is used for dependency management.

 ## Setting up a development environment